merekat/children-stories/app_instruction.md

 3. **Generate Stories**

 *   Input the required parameters such as age and preferences.
-*   Click the "Start Processing" button to generate and narrate the story.
+*   Click the "Generate Story" button to generate and narrate the story.